simsam8/idd-solafune/report/report.md

 The logging class consists of many small lines as seen in the last two images in Figure \ref{full}, and the models either completely ignores those areas, or predicts logging on similar, but unrelated lines.
 For the grassland/shrubland class, the models tend to overpredict.
-Looking at the ground truth, it is hard to actually see what the grassland/shrubland area is, as it more or less blends into the rest of the forest or green areas of the image.
+Looking at the ground truth, it is hard to actually see what the grassland/shrubland area is, as it blends into surrounding vegetation, making it difficult to distinguish.

 ![Training f1 score for all classes\label{f1_train_classes}](./imgs/train_f1_classes.png)